-5.1.5 Merit Scholarship
+5.1.4 Merit Scholarships

-The University is seeking students who demonstrate both strong academic success, a commitment to technology and a deep passion for learning and technology.
+The University seeks students who demonstrate strong academic success, a commitment to technology and a deep passion for learning and technology.

-Amounts vary and range from \$500/per semester to \$5,000/per semester and are determined during the acceptance process.
+Amounts vary and range from \$500 to \$5,000 per semester and are determined during the acceptance process.

-- > Innovator Scholarship: for a total amount of approximately \$40,000 - > Futurist Scholarship: for a total amount of approximately \$32,000 - > Premier Thinker Scholarship: for a total amount of approximately \$24,000 - > Learning Scholarship: for a total amount of approximately \$12,000 - > Excellence Scholarship: for a total amount of approximately \$8,000 - > UAT Experience Scholarship: for a total amount of approximately \$4,000
+- > Innovator Scholarship: for a total amount of approximately \$40,000 - > Futurist Scholarship: for a total amount of approximately \$32,000 - > Premier Thinker Scholarship: for a total amount of approximately \$24,000 - > Learning Scholarship: for a total amount of approximately \$12,000 - > Excellence Scholarship: for a total amount of approximately \$8,000 - > Technologist Scholarship: for a total amount of approximately \$4,000

-The recipient must maintain at least a 3.0 CGPA at UAT, stay continuously enrolled at the University, uphold any and all stipulations of the UAT Code of Conduct and act with ethics above reproach.
-Recipients must make satisfactory academic progress towards completion of UAT degree objectives.
-Progress will be monitored by UAT and the award may be revoked if the recipient is not meeting expectations and requirements outlined in the University catalog.
+The recipient(s) must maintain at least Satisfactory Academic Progress (SAP) at UAT, stay continuously enrolled at the University, abide by the University Code of Conduct and act with ethics above reproach.
+The recipient(s) must make satisfactory progress towards completion of UAT degree objectives.
+Progress will be monitored by UAT, and the award may be revoked if the recipient is not meeting the expectations and requirements outlined in the University Catalog.

-Scholarship recipients who meet award maintenance requirements will receive the scholarship for up to eight semesters for on-campus undergraduate programs.
+Scholarship recipients who meet award maintenance requirements will receive the scholarship for up to eight (8) semesters for on-campus undergraduate programs.

-5.1.6 Murphy's Robotics Scholarship
+5.1.5 Murphy's Robotics Scholarship

-The University of Advancing Technology (UAT) Murphy Robotics Scholarship is awarded to active participants in the FIRST Robotics Competition, the FIRST Tech Challenge, the VEX Robotics Competition, the TSA-VEX Competition, or the BEST Robotics Competition for their academic success and continued participation in programs related to science, technology, engineering and mathematics.
+The UAT Murphy Robotics Scholarship is awarded to active participants in the FIRST Robotics Competition, the FIRST Tech Challenge, the VEX Robotics Competition, the TSA-VEX Competition or the BEST Robotics Competition for their academic success and continued participation in programs related to science, technology, engineering and mathematics.
 The student must have been a part of a competing team.
-The mission of each organization clearly aligns with our mission, vision, and core values.
+The mission of each organization clearly aligns with our mission, vision and core values.

-First (For Inspiration and Recognition of Science and Technology) is an organization driven to engage students in science and technology through a mentor- based program that involves leadership, technology skills, engineering, mathematics and teamwork.
+FIRST (For Inspiration and Recognition of Science and Technology) is an organization driven to engage students in science and technology through a mentor-based program that involves leadership, technology skills, engineering, mathematics and teamwork.

-Vex is a Robotics Design System that sponsors competitions in order to inspire creativity and innovation in designing and building robots.
-The competition requires leadership, technology skills, engineering, mathematics, and teamwork.
+VEX is a robotics design system that sponsors competitions in order to inspire creativity and innovation in designing and building robots.
+The competition requires leadership, technology skills, engineering, mathematics and teamwork.

 Best (Boosting Engineering Science and Technology) is an organization driven to engage students in science and technology through a sports-like competition that involves leadership, technology skills, engineering, mathematics and teamwork.
-The scholarship is for one \$40,000 scholarship per Robotics team and is awarded to one student on the team who is participating in the FIRST Robotics Competition (divided as a \$5,000 tuition scholarship each semester for eight semester).
+The scholarship is for one \$40,000 scholarship per Robotics team and is awarded to one student on the team who is participating in the FIRST Robotics Competition (divided as a \$5,000 tuition scholarship each semester for eight semesters).

 - > Be a high school senior.

-- > Be recommended by their adult sponsor of the student's Robotics team.
+- > Be recommended by the adult sponsor of the student's Robotics team via a letter of recommendation.
+Recommendations can be sent to the UAT admissions department at admissions@uat.edu

-- > High School CGPA of a 3.5 or higher.
+- > High school CGPA of 3.5 or higher.